GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mccWellbore/Example.rst

 Inspecting results
 ---------------------------------

 In the above example, we requested silo-format output files.
 We can therefore import these into VisIt and use python scripts to visualize the outcome.
-Following figure shows the distribution of :math:`\sigma_{\theta\theta}` in the near wellbore region.
+The following figure shows the distribution of :math:`\sigma_{\theta\theta}` in the near wellbore region.

 .. _problemVerificationFig1:
 .. figure:: MCC_Stress.png